 It’s best to spit the oil out onto a piece of paper and put it in the trash, as the fat might otherwise clog your pipes over time.

 There is no need to use a lot of force.
 If oil pulling causes pain in your facial muscles, relax a bit.
 Try using less oil next time and don’t swish it around too forcefully.

 Some people say it’s best to oil pull on an empty stomach, before brushing your teeth.
 Many do it while showering or bathing in the morning.

-Summary Oil pulling is simple.
-Put one tablespoon of oil in your mouth, swish it around for 15–20 minutes and spit it out.
+Oil pulling is simple.
+Put 1 tbsp (15 mL) of oil in your mouth, swish it around for 15–20 minutes and spit it out.
 Then rinse with water and brush your teeth.

 There are plenty of other health claims associated with oil pulling, but most are not supported by science.

-Nevertheless, oil pulling seems to be an excellent complementary strategy to improve your oral hygiene.
-It’s definitely worth trying.
+Nevertheless, oil pulling seems to be an excellent complementary strategy to improve your oral hygiene, which is definitely worth trying.